coala/coala/docs/Developers/Writing_Native_Bears.rst

 .. note::

     We are currently planning to simplify Bears for bear writers and us.
-    In order to make your Bear future proof, we recommend writing your method in generator style.
+    To make your Bear future proof, we recommend writing your method in the generator style.

-    Don't worry: in order to migrate your Bears to our new API, you will likely only need to change two lines of code.
+    Don't worry: to migrate your Bears to our new API, you will likely only need to change two lines of code.
 For more information about how bears will look in the future, please read up on https://github.com/coala/coala/issues/725 or ask us on